 Sometimes applications get ignored simply because of timing.
 If a position has already received hundreds of applicants, your resume may get buried.
 Or the role may be put on hold without notice.

-Recruiters want proof of your contributions not just void claims.
+Recruiters want proof of your contributions, not just vague claims.

 Read the job description carefully and adjust your resume for each role.
 Highlight relevant skills and experiences, and mirror the language in the posting.
 This will increase your chance of passing ATS and catching a recruiter’s eye.